of Players

 The online system for Carcassonne will be familar to anybody who has played Asmodee’s other adaptations.
 Games are created in a lobby and you wait for others to join.
 You can select a few options for games, such as selecting which expansions you want, whether you want to use fields, and other odds and ends.
 Online games play up to six players.
 The ranking system is the familiar ELO system, all players start at 1500 and improve/drop based on winning or losing and rank of the player(s) you played against.
 There is also a karma system, players lose karma for quitting games early.
 If you want, you can filter out lower karma players from joining your games.
 There is an in-game chat feature, but when I leave and return to the game the older chat messages are gone, this feels like a minor bug.

 Aside from that, the Asmodee online system is good, but not great, and you get all of the pluses and minuses seen in other games.
+The biggest issue is that there isn't any way to see the results of your private matches after they finish.
+That's sort of a big deal, I play with friends and we have to send group texts when a game ends so other players can see the final score.
 The need to wait in a lobby for your game to fill up doesn’t make a lot of sense if you want to start an async game.
-However, it is a well tested system, the games run just fine and we’ve had no issues completing games.
+It is also annoying that you can't leave a game and land back in your games list, instead you are returned to the main menu and must then go into the games list.
+A small detail, but if you juggle multiple games it is a noticeable one.
+Otherwise, it is a well tested online system, the games run just fine and we’ve had no issues completing games.
 There seems to be a strong player based shortly after the app release, I rarely see under 100 players online at any time.